How to de-skunk your dog

 - 1 teaspoon of liquid hand soap

-If you’re concerned the hydrogen peroxide will bleach your pet’s coat or leave their skin itchy, rinse the solution off right after using it on them.
+Most importantly, if you’re concerned the hydrogen peroxide will bleach your pet’s coat or leave their skin itchy, rinse the solution off right after using it on them.

 Some words of caution: